knack-supply/curve-tracer/README.md

 ### Linux

+`.deb`'s are available on [release downloads page].

 To use a plain binary release, install the dependencies first (libgtk3, libcairo and 64-bit [Digilent Waveforms]).
+Then download and run `ks-curve-tracer-linux-amd64` binary from [release downloads page].

 ### Windows

 Install GTK3 runtime first.
 Grab a latest version from https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases, e.g. https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases/download/2019-02-07/gtk3-runtime-3.24.4-2019-02-07-ts-win64.exe.
 64-bit [Digilent Waveforms] has to be installed, too.

+Download and run a `ks-curve-tracer.exe` from [release downloads page].

 ### Mac OS

-TBD
+TBD, not tested yet.

+`brew install gtk+3 cairo atk`

+Download and run a `ks-curve-tracer-macos` from [release downloads page].

 ## License